AlexandriaDK/alexandria/tools/usb/README.md

 As Alexandria is continuously updated it is important to have scripts to fetch new scenarios and updated data.

 ### Windows
-A PowerScript file with a GUI will perform the updates.
+A PowerShell file with a GUI will perform the updates.
 * Should there be an option for automatic update without GUI?
 * Should the GUI call some background script for updates?